"- Why should I change? My personality does not vary according to my residence."

 - Why not?
 He said.
 Maybe there is a lovely XYRYX princess who has fallen in love with one of us.
 She ordered her technicians to alter the trajectory our spaceship and…

 - Stop dreaming, our reputation has not crossed to the Tenth dimension.

-Seeing that his friend was taking this to the first degree, Ryad tapped on his shoulder saying calmly:
+Seeing that his friend was taking this humourlessly, Ryad tapped him on the shoulder and calmly said: